loeens/mmwave-spi-ftdi-reader/README.md

     ```
 ## FAQ
 ### Why stream Radar Cube data and not ADC data?
-The Rangeproc DPU efficiently calculates the Range-FFT during the `framePeriod` (which at minimum is 100ms on the IWRL6432).
+The Rangeproc DPU efficiently calculates the Range-FFT during the `framePeriodicity` (which at minimum is 100ms on the IWRL6432).
 Therefore the calculation of the Range-FFT doesn't add up on the processing time required for each frame on the host computer.
 Streaming of ADC data from TI's demo project is planned for a future update though.